Finally, a blogging setup I like¶

 - Fantastic documentation with a project Philosophy that resonates

-That last one (blog support) was huge for me, for reasons I'll describe in the Writing section.
+That last one (native blog support) was huge for me, for reasons I'll describe in the Writing section.

 📣 Announcing blog support— Martin Donath (@squidfunk) September 12, 2022